 Why Choose the Bachelor of Applied Science in Cybersecurity?

-CPTC’s Bachelor of Applied Science in Cybersecurity (BAS-Cyber) degree has been designed to meet the needs of students who want to become cybersecurity practitioners.
+CPTC’s Bachelor of Applied Science in Cybersecurity (BAS-C) degree has been designed to meet the needs of students who want to become cybersecurity practitioners.
 Graduates would be candidates for positions as an Information System Security Officer, Penetration Tester, or Security Analyst.

-In the BAS-Cyber program, the approach to learning cybersecurity uses hands on tools in a realistic, practical context.
+In the BAS-C program, the approach to learning cybersecurity uses hands on tools in a realistic, practical context.
 Students will graduate with a practical understanding of cybersecurity concepts as well as experience with a current set of tools.

 This degree is offered in a hybrid format with evening and weekend meetings to accommodate working adults.